 The vegan and paleo diet both agree that when choosing foods its good to stay away from franken-foods.
 This essentially means any foods that have chemicals, additives, dyes, preservatives, MSG (monosodium glutamate), and artificial sweeteners.

 Further, you’ll also want to look for foods that are low in pesticides, hormones, antibiotics and choose little to no GMO foods.
+Pay a visit to the organic aisles of the grocery store and carefully read the labels to avoid franken-foods.

 A gradual transition into a new diet could be the key to success.
 Jumping into brand new foods, meals and other things you’re not used to it can be both intimidating and unenjoyable.